 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor:

-If you think you have an emergency, call for medical help right away..
+If you think you have an emergency, call for emergency medical services right away..

 American Gastroenterological Association